 A large water change alters the water chemistry suddenly.
 In addition, it may cause temperature shock and loss of beneficial bacteria.

 Temperature shock occurs if you don’t prepare the water well.
-You should preheat the water as close to the temperature of the tank before adding.
+You should preheat the water as close to the temperature of the tank before adding it.

 With a massive water change, you can lose the beneficial bacteria in a large portion.
 The situation may exacerbate if you clean the tank and the filter on the same day as the water change.
 In that case, ammonia & nitrite spikes can lead your fish to suffer.